How to Become a Computer and Information Research Scientist: Is It the Right Career for You?

 • Cybersecurity: With increasing concerns over data privacy and security, researchers are being asked to develop more robust systems and algorithms to protect sensitive information.

-• Big Data and Cloud Computing: As businesses continue to generate and analyze vast amounts of data, CIRS are needed to innovate tools and techniques for managing and interpreting that data.
+• Big Data and Cloud Computing: As businesses continue to generate and analyze vast amounts of data, CIRS must innovate tools and techniques for managing and interpreting that data.

 Check out the ONET Online and BLS – Computer and Information Research Scientists for additional labor market insights.